 Job seekers have more options than ever before, and the speed of your hiring process matters.
 In fact, 37% of entry-level and hourly workers listed being hired quickly as the most important factor when job seeking.

+The metrics that matter here are the average time it takes to contact applicants and how long it takes to contact a candidate that you want to hire.
 These numbers are very important to keep track of and to improve if necessary.
 One way to improve your communication in the hiring process is by using text recruiting, a feature available in CareerPlug’s software.
 Text recruiting can not only make hiring easier, but our clients see a 32% faster time-to-hire rate with text recruiting.
-Watch the video below to see text recruiting in action:

 Time to hire